Vertical Profiles Window

 - the Control run is shown in the same way as the main ENS members, and

 - the ENS median is not shown separately.

 It should be remembered that the CIN and CAPE values indicated are diagnostic.
-They show the state of the model atmosphere as forecast for that time.
-They do not indicate whether convective instability will be released, but rather provide a measure of the potential for that release.
-It is up to the user to assess the likelihood of CIN values being overcome during the following hours, either by diurnal heating, by dynamically induced uplift of the airmass, or by mechanical uplift caused by flow over mountains etc.
+The diagrams show the general state of the model atmosphere as forecast for that time.
+CIN does not indicate whether convective instability will be released, but rather provides an indication of the potential for that release.
+It is important the user to assesses the likelihood of CIN values being overcome during the following hours, either by diurnal heating, by dynamically induced uplift of the airmass, or by mechanical uplift caused by flow over mountains etc.

 Example Vertical Profile Displays